ClientBundle

 for more information.

-The native format for the composite image is png
+The native format for the composite image is png, and

 versions of Internet Explorer prior to 7 cannot render png